Dealing with chronic pain is certainly no joke.

 Is the Thera Cane the Best Massage Stick Available?

-- UNIQUELY DESIGNED MASSAGE TOOL - The Body Back...
+- UNIQUELY DESIGNED MASSAGE STICK - The perfected...

 If you’ve done any kind of search on the Thera Cane you’ll have come across a lot of alternative products that seem similar to the Thera Cane if not identical.
 Since this product hit the market and sold well, several Chinese-made counterfeits appeared.